 Examining pieces from our Permanent Collection which are inspired by the era of Pop Art, students will be led through activities and group discussions to help uncover the key concepts of that period and how many of them still apply today.
 What would Pop Art look like today?
 What are the symbols, cultural icons and personalities that could be featured and why?

 In the studio, students create their own Pop Art print inspired by their generation’s pop culture.
 They will demonstrate their knowledge of principles and elements of design by creating a composition that offers their artistic take on this fascinating and exciting subject.

 Curriculum connections: Visual Arts, Media Language Arts, Interdisciplinary Studies, Social history.

 Learning to draw the human form is essential for any serious art student.
 In this workshop, students will be drawing from a live model (clothed or draped), coupled with a tutorial of the figure in art history.

-This full day intensive workshop immerses students in the study of depicting the body – proportion, scale, shape and, value – to build artistic skill and gain appreciation for the complexities and drawing tools required.
+This intensive workshop immerses students in the study of depicting the body – proportion, scale, shape and, value – to build artistic skill and gain an appreciation for the complexities and drawing tools required.

 STEM connection: Math (shape, form, proportion), Science (anatomy).

 *Note: Art history tutorial is only available for the full day program.